 - Know the risks.
 While there are some concerns about the science, experts say that flying, in and of itself, is fairly low risk.
 Variables include the length of the flight, how closely people are packed, and your own in-flight COVID practices.

 - Do your research.
-Many states and countries have travel restrictions requiring travelers to provide a negative COVID test report before departure.
+Many states and countries have travel requirements requiring travelers to provide a negative COVID test report before departure.
 Non-compliance may result in being denied boarding or entry, or facing mandatory quarantine on arrival, so be sure to know the rules before you go.